Observations From Carter Crabtree

 Then it was time to go.
 On the way back I slipped a bit and almost fell into that big-ass sinkhole I mentioned earlier.
 I was visited by a brief moment of pure, unadulterated terror.
 I got over it.

-As we finally approached the gate where we began our hike, something big bolted through the woods.
-I don’t know what it was, but it was big.
+As we approached the gate where we began our hike, something big bolted through the woods.
+I don’t know what it was.
+But it was big.
+I was thinking Sabre Tooth Tigers and Mammoths.
+Those creatures actually tooled around Florida, back in the day.

 Schroeder later told me deer had recently been spotted in there.
 Deer?
-In Forest Hills?
+Here?
+Okay.

 Can it be restored?